 And while it’s good to connect on emotion, this one doesn’t really talk to specific emotions.
 It feels too arty and too abstract to be something real customers would identity with.

 And again, if ultimately, the aim of advertising is to grow sales, other than reminding people that CommBank exists, it’s not clear how this bank advertising does that.
 What’s the point of difference between CommBank and other banks, for example?

 Totally unclear from this advert.

 CommBank’s advertising is at least consistent.
 This one likely won’t do the brand any harm.

-And to be honest, they should see some return, just based on how much media spend they put behind it.
+And to be honest, they should see some impact on sales, just based on how much media spend they put behind it.
 But, for us, it’ll do this by keeping the brand top of mind.
 But, that’s about it.
-It doesn’t really move the brand forward or make it stand out more.
+It doesn’t really move the brand forward or make it stand out.

 Put yourself in the shoes of the target audience for this.
 Why would you care about this advert?
-Most people only notice advertising that feels like it talks directly to them.
-If there’s no clear benefit to them, they’ll ignore or forget it.
+Most people only notice advertising which feels like it talks directly to them.
+If there’s no clear benefit to you, you ignore and / or forget it.

-That’s clearly not what the brand marketing team want.
+That’s clearly not what CommBank want.
 But, it’s likely what they’ll end up with.